10 Best Smartwool Socks Compared & Reviewed

 - Not the most durable choice

-Cushioning also determines the amount of impact you can expect to handle while wearing the sock.
+Cushioning also determines the amount of impact you can expect to handle while wearing the sock and waht kind of terrarin you can comfortably navigate.
 If you’re looking for heavy impact absorption that you’d want for trekking seriously rugged trails for long miles while carrying a heavy load, go for thick cushioning.
 If you just want a minimal layer of protection between–like you would for a light run or for everyday wear–you may want to go for lighter cushioning.

 Some people prefer a tighter fit in their running socks.
 We’ve also highlighted any areas where users notice a progressively looser or tighter fit over time.
 Sometimes the elastic in the top of the sock wears out over time, leading to a sock that might fall down.
 And sometimes a running sock feels tighter as your feet sweat and swell during a run.
 Some users report certain socks feel tight in specific areas–such as the ankle.
 If this is typically a problem area for you, that certain sock might not be the best choice.